THE FESTIVAL DE CANNES IS TAKING ACTION TO PROTECT THE PLANET

 Just like the accredited visitors, the vast majority of whom get around on foot thanks to how close-by the Festival's many spaces are, the artistic teams that travelled to Cannes to showcase their films were also encouraged to walk wherever possible.

-All participants enjoyed facilitated access to the City of Cannes' public transport network thanks to their own dedicated pass, available online in their "MyCannes" space.
+All participants enjoyed free access to the City of Cannes' public transport network thanks to their own dedicated pass, available online in their "MyCannes" space.
 Since 2021, more than 70,000 journeys have been taken this way during the Festival.